 Who pays for the compensation in a farm accident claim?

-The insurance company of the farm owner, if they have it, usually pays the compensation in a farm accident claim.
+The insurance company of the farm owner, if they have it, usually pays the compensation in a farm injury claim.
 The farm owner should have insurance in place to cover all farming accident claims and injury on a farm.

 A farm is a workplace, and it is also open to visitors.
 A farm is a dangerous place, and the cost of farming accident claims can be very high.